-Budgeted cost: £198,395
+Budgeted cost: £88,515

-Activity Evidence that supports this approach Challenge number(s) addressed Staff CPD / NPQML High quality staff CPD is essential to follow EEF principles.
+Activity Evidence that supports this approach Challenge number(s) addressed Teacher and Associate Staff Development model - CPD program to develop reflection skills and embed new skills introduced in training Staff CPD / NPQML Quality of teaching is the single most important driver of pupil attainment and a range of other positive outcomes - High quality staff CPD is essential to follow EEF principles.
 This is followed up during Staff meetings and INSET.
-We are part of the Maths mastery hub in Hounslow.
-Phase leaders to lead effectively are released for their NPQML training.
+We are part of the Maths mastery hub in Hounslow for the third year.
+Phase leader, Y6 to lead effectively are released for their NPQML training.
 1,2,3,4,5 Additional teacher for teaching and focussed teaching for small groups /interventions.
 Tier 1 of the EEF research into the principles of Pupil Premium spend highlights the importance of having an 'effective teacher is in front of every class' - the opportunity for our most experienced and senior staff to be delivering lessons to some of our most vulnerable children.
 Additional teacher will be used to support and model high quality first wave 1/2 teaching across school to ensure teaching is at least good.
-There will be clear feedback for learning and progress, with a particular focus on PP children to ensure PP attain as well as their peers- particularly in core subjects 1,2,3 Read Write Inc training CPD Focused CPD for consistent high quality phonics teaching across EYFS and KS1.
+There will be clear feedback for learning and progress, with a particular focus on PP children to ensure PP attain as well as their peers- particularly in core subjects 1,2,3 Read Write Inc training CPD Focused CPD for consistent high quality phonics teaching across EYFS and KS1/LKS2.
 Identification of strategies and interventions to close gaps in phonics from end of Y1, Y2 and into Y3 to ensure children continue to make good progress towards reading and reading comprehension.
-CPD for new staff, resources to support approach.
+Frash start package for KS2 to support reading.
+CPD for all/new staff, resources to support approach.
 Resources to support RWI approach, including early reading resources.
-On entry data for phonics is 61% this is below National data of 78%.
-Exit data for Year 2 test results was 92% in July 2023, Year 1 results 79% Evidence suggests that systematic teaching of phonics alongside high quality training and professional development is likely to increase impact.
+On entry data for phonics is Year 1 30% this is below National data of 80%.
+Exit data for Year 2 test results was 95% in July 2024, Year 1 results 84% compared to NA 80% Evidence suggests that systematic teaching of phonics alongside high quality training and professional development is likely to increase impact.
 To support the development of decoding, children are likely to benefit from activities focusing on alphabet knowledge and phonological awareness.
 1,2,3 Planning support for staff.
-Team teaching to support understanding of use of Kagan to support high quality T&L. Development, support and CPD for Cooperative learning.
+Team teaching to support understanding of use of Rosenshine, Kagan and AfL to support high quality T&L. Development, support and CPD for Cooperative learning, Rosenshine and Assessment for learning.
 Training for Pixl platform for all staff to use to address gaps for therapies.
 Evidence suggests that when new approaches are introduced, high quality training and professional development is likely to increase impact.
 To support the development of cooperative learning that will impact all children to participate in lessons equally.
 1,2,3